GhidraJupyter/ghidra-jupyter-kotlin/README.md

     ghidra-jupyter install-extension
    ```

-3. If you have multiple installs of Ghidra,
+3. If you have multiple installations of Ghidra,
    you can point the installer to the right one.

    ```bash